-Vision Support Service Vision support offer a range of services including specialist teachers for those with a visual impairment, specialist teaching to use assistive technology, mobility and orientation training, functional vision assessments as well as advice on a range of subjects to do with children's vision.
-Cornwall Council Children's, Schools and Families Team 0300 1234 101 Social Workers Offer support and advice to families.
+Vision support offer a range of services including specialist teachers for those with a visual impairment, specialist teaching to use assistive technology, mobility and orientation training, functional vision assessments as well as advice on a range of subjects to do with children's vision.
+Cornwall Council Children's, Schools and Families Team 0300 1234 101 Offer support and advice to families.
 They work with school and home to ensure children are cared for and looked after.
-Cornwall Council Children's, Schools and Families Team 0300 1234 101 Parental Support Advisor A parental support advisor (PSA) provides a seamless link between home and school which enables a child's well-being and promotes a positive attitude towards education.
-Contact through school 01726 842595 Lyn Bell Doubletrees Special School Outreach Service Doubletrees can provide a range of Outreach services to other schools in Cornwall.
-They have extensive experience with issues relating to children and young people with complex needs as well as trained tutors in specialisms such as Moving and Handling.
-They endeavour to work alongside colleagues in Local Authority services rather than replicating work.
-Doubletrees School 01726 812757 enquiries@doubletrees.cornwall.sch.uk
+Cornwall Council Children's, Schools and Families Team 0300 1234 101 A parental support advisor (PSA) provides a seamless link between home and school which enables a child's well-being and promotes a positive attitude towards education.
+Contact through school 01726 842595 specialist teachers for those with a visual impairment, specialist teaching to use assistive technology, mobility and orientation training, functional vision assessments as well as advice on a range of subjects to do with children's vision.
+Offer support and advice to families.
+They work with school and home to ensure children are cared for and looked after.
+A parental support advisor (PSA) provides a seamless link between home and school which enables a child's well-being and promotes a positive attitude towards

 Scope Scope is a registered charity who provide support for 01726 212706 disabled people and their families at home and in the cornwall@scope.org.uk community.
 In addition to this they provide us with moving and handling training for children.
 School Nurse School nurses provide confidential advice and health Carol Hiley - 01872 221704 information.
 This advice is available to young people, their parents, carers and teachers.
 School nurses will help ensure children and young people stay fit and healthy.
-They also carry out height and weight checks in Reception and Year 6 as well as Vision screening in Reception and Hearing checks in Year 1.
-Cornwall Dyslexia Service This service works closely with schools, children/young dyslexiaservice@cornwall.gov people, parents/carers and the Cornwall Dyslexia Association to ensure the successful inclusion of children and young people on the dyslexic continuum.
+They also carry out height and weight checks in

+Reception and Year 6 as well as Vision screening in Reception and Hearing checks in Year 1.
+Cognitive and learning Service This service works closely with schools, children/young people, parents/carers and the Cornwall Dyslexia Association to ensure the successful inclusion of children and young people on the dyslexic continuum.
 It does this through working with individual children, young people and their families, consultation and training.
-Emotional Support Service This service provides advice, strategies and support Penny Hermes/Nick Price Education, related to behaviour.
-This could include identifying Health and Social Care.
-Sedgemoor specific triggers, attachment difficulties and providing Centre.
-Priory Road.
-St Austell.
-PL25 strategies to manage these.
-5AB 01872 327529 07878784818 nprice@cornwall.gov.uk Educational Welfare Officer Education welfare officers work with schools, pupils and Tom Thorp families to support regular school attendance.
-They help Contact via school: 01726 to sort out problems in school or at home.
-At Grampound 842595 Road Primary School we have termly meetings with our Central Office: Educational Welfare Officer to address any attendance Sedgemoor Centre issues that may arise Priory Road St Austell ththorp@cornwall.gov.uk
+Jo Davidson Educational Welfare Officer Education welfare officers work with schools, pupils and families to support regular school attendance.
+They help to sort out problems in school or at home.
+At Grampound Road Primary School we have termly meetings with our Educational Welfare Officer to address any attendance issues that may arise Rita Rowson Contact via school: 01726 842595 Central Office: Sedgemoor Centre Priory Road St Austell Rita.Rowson@cornwall.gov.uk Autism Spectrum Team Support for children with an ASD diagnosis that fit the criteria fir support Katie Frampton